Qiskit/documentation/README.md

 For translations, put the language code in front of the URL, like http://localhost:3000/es/start or http://localhost:3000/fr/start.
 You can find the language codes by looking in the `translations/` folder.

+Warning: `./start` does not check if there is a new version of the docs application available.
+Run `docker pull qiskit/documentation` to update to the latest version of the app.

 ## Preview the docs in PRs

 Contributors with write access to this repository can use live previews of the docs: GitHub will deploy a website using your changes.